Thank you for completing your New Student Orientation.

 Instructors will expect you to use a computer to check email and submit assignments, but if you have limited or no computer experience, we have introductory computer classes.
 Make an appointment with Advising and Counseling, and let your advisor know you need introductory computer classes as soon as possible.

 Be aware of your surroundings when walking in campus parking lots and buildings.
 Look around and put your phone away while you're walking.
-If you need an escort in the building or to your car, or feel unsafe in any way, don't hesitate to contact the College Police office on your campus.
+If you need an escort in the building or to your car, or feel unsafe in any way, don't hesitate to contact the Campus Police office on your campus.

 Sexual assault, harassment, stalking and domestic and dating violence are all crimes under state and federal law, and are "no tolerance" offenses at CCRI.
-If you experience any of these crimes, contact College Police immediately.
+If you experience any of these crimes, contact Campus Police immediately.
 You are not alone, and you do not have to make decisions alone.
 We can help you plan your personal response and investigate the complaint.
 We can also provide immediate transport to a medical facility, assistance and support in filing a criminal complaint, and referrals to outside agencies that can help.
 For more information, contact Advising and Counseling.